Timeline

 On this day, The Beatles performed their two last shows at the Nippon Budokan Hall in Tokyo, the first one at 2 pm, and the second one at 6:30 pm.
 Those were the fourth and fifth of five concerts they played at this venue during their 1966 Japan tour.

-Journalist Rumi Hoshika had previously met and interviewed The Beatles in London in 1965.
-On this day, she interviewed them.
-The result would be published in the August 1966 edition of the Japanese music magazine “Music Life”.
+Before this last concert, they met with journalist Hoshika Rumiko, who previously interviewed them in London in June 1965.
+The result was published in the August 1966 edition of the Japanese music magazine “Music Life”.

 […] I met the Beatles for the first time since their arrival in Japan on the afternoon of July 2.
 I was the only journalist to receive an official invitation to visit them in their presidential suite on the tenth floor of the Tokyo Hilton.
 There was a constant stream of people coming and going, and the atmosphere wasn’t at all conducive to a conventional interview.
 The band members hadn’t been given permission to leave the hotel, and were whiling away their time sketching doodles for fans and listening to the records of Japanese folk songs they had received from the tour’s sponsors.
 When I entered the room they were looking at cameras and other souvenirs that had been brought in for their perusal, including various kimono and obi.
 They seemed particularly interested in cameras, and I remember them asking Hasebe Hiroshi, my photographer, for advice on which were the best to buy.